spawnfest/3cityBeam/README.md

 # StockBeam

 Naive implementation of the cryptocurrency market behaviour - BeamCoin - ⌶.
-In the result we build OTP app without database and web interface for training purpose and good fun \o/
+In the result we build OTP app without database and web interface for training purpose and good fun \o/.
+Currently the app offers just basic features and it's not completed.
+Main motivation for the team(elixir beginners) is learning concepts of the OTP Concurrency.

 ## How to run